nemikor-solutions/blue-owl-core/README.md

 ## Features

-- No coding whatsoever required to is build the devices.
-Standard Firmata firmware is loaded on the devices, once.
+- No coding whatsoever is required to build the devices.
+Standard Firmata firmware (included) is loaded on the devices, once.
+A laptop provides power and a program (included) is used to control the devices.
 - Schematics and configurations are provided for building the physical devices yourself.
+If there are parts you don't need, simply omit them.
-- A pre-packaged Blue Owl software kit is provided to connect with owlcms.
+- If you need to change the pin assignments, there are instructions for doing so and rebuilding the control program.
+The firmware does not change.

 ## Overview